Phar Lap (musical): Premise

 In a pseudo-coming-of-age story, Phar Lap is bought by American businessman David Davis, on the advice of trainer Harry Telford, based purely on his pedigree.
 As Telford begins to train Phar Lap to be a racehorse, they begin to experience a father-son-like relationship; Telford teaches Phar Lap how to have autonomy and find his identity, whilst Phar Lap teaches Telford about the importance of caring and having heart.

 Productions

 A workshop production occurred in 2023, with Joel Granger as Phar Lap leading a cast of seven.

 The fully-staged original production premiered at the Hayes Theatre on 17 October 2025.
 It was directed by Sheridan Harbridge, who was with the musical since early in development, and choreographed by Ellen Simpson.
 The cast includes Joel Granger as Phar Lap, Justin Smith as Harry Telford, Nat Jobe as David Davis and Phar Lap's alternate jockey, Lincoln Elliott as Nightmarch, Donald Bradman and Andy the bookie, Shay Debney as Jim Pike, Manon Gunderson-Briggs as the announcer, and Amy March as Madame X.

+A tour will run around Australia in 2027, including Sydney, Melbourne, Wollongong, Geelong, and Wyong.
+Joel Granger will reprise his titular role, as will the original creative team.